Skip to main content

 Frontend

 The repository also contains a frontend application that interacts with the contract.
-You can find it in the frontend folder.
+You can find it in the frontends folder.
 We will cover the frontend in a future section

 The Contract's Stateโ€‹